pgoulding/go-notes/README.md

 var p *int = &x
 ```

+*Q:* Can you create a pointer with no data in it?
+*A:* No, this is called a *nil* pointer and will cause the program to crash with the error: `panic: runtime error: invalid memory address or nil pointer dereference`

 *Q:* Whenever you pass an integer, float, or string into a function what does Go do with that argument?
 *A:* It creates a copy of each arguement and these copies are used inside of the function.